-Coastal Wine Tasting in Oceanside
+Wine Tasting Experiences in Oceanside

 Cruise through coastal Oceanside and what will you find?
 Tons of entertaining local bars, tasting rooms and restaurants where you can experience the amazing food and wine culture of San Diego’s classic beach community.
 Whether you’re an oenophile or novice, you’re certain to encounter a palette pleaser out of the myriad of expressive wines at the following establishments.

 Are you an animal lover?
 Then you can’t resist Coomber Craft Wines featuring family pets on every label.
 You may even spot skateboard riding mascot Maggie the Bulldog at the new downtown winery.
-The company donates a generous 5% of wine sales to various animal charities.

 Co-owners Skip and Maureen Coomber began making wine at a facility in Santa Barbara County in 2009 using choice grapes sourced primarily from Central California.
 They achieved early success when their 2010 Private Reserve Cabernet Sauvignon received an astounding 95-point rating from Wine Enthusiast.
 The couple opened their tasting room in Oceanside because of the business-friendly feel.
 Skip explains, “My whole mantra here is fun first.”